 The population of the study consisted of 4280 farmers registered in cooperative societies.
 Of this number, 1620 are from Edo State, 1460 are from Ondo State and 1200 are from Delta state.
-Yamane's formula was used to estimate a sample size of 366 (Yamane, 1967) and proportional allocation was used to assign 139, 125 and 102 to Edo, Ondo and Delta States, respectively.
+Yamane's formula was used to estimate a sample size of 366 (Yamane, 1967).
+Thereafter, proportional allocation was used to assign 139, 125 and 102 to Edo, Ondo and Delta States, respectively to ensure that each State's representation was proportional to its' population.
 Of the 366 respondents that were sampled, 246, representing 67.2% of them voluntarily participated in the study.
-The participants were randomly selected from farmers' cooperative societies in the three states (a lottery method was used to achieve randomisation after stratifying the farmers on the basis of crop, poultry and fish farming).
+The participants were randomly selected from farmers' cooperative societies in the three states.
+The lottery method was used to achieve randomisation after stratifying the farmers on the basis of the type of farming that they engage in (crop, poultry and fish farming).
 Subsequently, the farmers were contacted through any of the social media that they use (Facebook, WhatsApp or Instagram).
 The major inclusion criterion was membership of farmers' cooperative while the exclusion criterion was the non-usage of any of the three social media platforms (Facebook, WhatsApp or Instagram).
 The choice of these states was informed mainly by convenience.
 Specifically, samples were taken from the current members of the cooperative societies.
-The sample consisted of the crop, poultry and fish farmers with evidence of usage of social media (Facebook, WhatsApp or Instagram).
+The sample consisted of crop, poultry and fish farmers with evidence of usage of social media (Facebook, WhatsApp or Instagram).
 The sampling frame was requested from the management of the cooperative societies.

-Request for consent of respondents to participate in the study
+3.1.1.
+Request for consent of respondents to participate in the study.
 After the sampling of the respondents, the verbal consent of the management of the cooperative societies was sought.
 Having obtained the consent of the leaders of the cooperatives, the consents of all the 366 sampled respondents across the three States were sought through the social media.
 Following the request to participate in the study, through social media 120 of them across the three states declined to participate in the study through their response to the social media message requesting their participation.
 While a few cited personal reasons for declining, majority of them did not advance any reason, they just refused to respond to the request.
 Of those approached, 246 gave their consent and thus participated in the study.